Editor’s Note: This page has been retired and is no longer being updated.

 National Level Exercises

-It is announced that TOPOFF exercises will continue under a new name, Tier 1 National Level Exercise (NLE).
-These are conducted annually in accordance with the National Exercise Program (NEP).
+2009 - It is announced that TOPOFF exercises will continue under a new name, Tier 1 National Level Exercise (NLE).
+These are conducted annually in accordance with the National Exercise Program.

-July 27-31, 2009 - Takes place at federal headquarters facilities in the Washington DC area, and in federal, regional, state, tribal, local and private sector facilities in Arkansas, Louisiana, New Mexico, Oklahoma, Texas and California.
+July 27-31, 2009 - Takes place at federal headquarters facilities in Washington, DC and in federal, regional, state, tribal, local and private sector facilities in Arkansas, Louisiana, New Mexico, Oklahoma, Texas and California.
 Additionally, Australia, Canada, Mexico and the United Kingdom participate.

 The exercise focuses exclusively on terrorism prevention and protection, as opposed to incident response and recovery.